 What is the best product for home pest control?

-I have researched and tested many pest control products for home use and found a few that work really well.
-The commercial pest control products I recommend are Demon WP and Talstar P. Both of these professional-grade pest products are rated for home use and will take care of your pest problems.
+I have researched and tested many pesticide and insecticide products for home use and found a few that work really well.
+The commercial pesticide and insecticide products I recommend are Demon WP and Talstar P. Both of these professional-grade pest products are rated for home use and will take care of your pest problems.
 When used as directed they are safe for family and pets.

 What is the average cost for pest control service?